josmar-crwdstffng/angular/aio/content/guide/service-worker-intro.md

 For more information about service workers in general, see [Service Workers: an Introduction](https://developers.google.com/web/fundamentals/primers/service-workers).

-For more information about browser support, see the [browser support](https://developers.google.com/web/fundamentals/primers/service-workers/#browser_support) section of [Service Workers: an Introduction](https://developers.google.com/web/fundamentals/primers/service-workers), Jake Archibald's [Is Serviceworker ready?](https://jakearchibald.github.io/isserviceworkerready), and [Can I Use](https://caniuse.com/serviceworkers).
+For more information about browser support, see the [browser support](https://developers.google.com/web/fundamentals/primers/service-workers/#browser_support) section of [Service Workers: an Introduction](https://developers.google.com/web/fundamentals/primers/service-workers), ["Is Serviceworker ready?" by Jake Archibald](https://jakearchibald.github.io/isserviceworkerready), and [Can I Use](https://caniuse.com/serviceworkers).

 For additional recommendations and examples, see: